-- MS Intermediate Solution, 250 μg/mL Prepare a 1:10 dilution in methanol. - MS Working Solution, 25 μ g/mL the 250 μ g/mL intermediate solution, prepare a 10-fold dilution in methanol.
+- MS Working Solution, 25 μ g/mL From the 250 μ g/mL stock solution, prepare a 10-fold dilution in methanol.
 If stock or intermediate solutions of different concentration levels are used, appropriate dilutions must be made to give a final working solution of 25 μ g/mL in methanol. - 4-Bromofluorobenzene (BFB) Standard, 250 μg/mL, commercially available in methanol and must be diluted to the level of 50 μg/mL.
 Alternatively, the 250 μg/mL surrogate and internal standard, which contains 4-BFB, can be used. - Laboratory Control Sample (LCS) With each batch of twenty samples, prepare a LCS at a concentration of 50 micrograms per liter (μg/L) using the second source MS stock standard.
-On a quarterly basis, prepare a LCS from a second source stock standard containing all of the target compounds at a concentration of 50 μg/L. - Helium, ultra high purity (99.999%) - Defoamer solution, commercial antifoam solution
+On a quarterly basis, prepare a LCS from a second source stock standard containing all of the target compounds at a concentration of 50 μg/L. - Helium, ultra high purity (99.999%)